 I’m not here to tell you that there won’t be days where you crawl to the takeout with your tail between your legs.
 We dance with a force of nature that is wildly more powerful than us, and even the masters of our craft will have wounds of mind and body to nurse from time to time.
 What I am here to tell you is that kayaking is not a physical altercation every time you get on the water.
 Kayaking is not a dread filled fist-fight that you must mitigate between put in and take out.
 If that’s how you feel, I want you to know it can be different.

 The River can be a slow, rich sonata that deepens with time.
 You will see layers of time and Earth unfold as you move downstream.
 Eddies can be places of reflection, growth, self-determination.
 Kisses from the River can be gentle messages of humility, and paddle strokes can be harmonious, transcendent, and filled with power- sometimes not even your own, but a gift from the River.
 Heartbeats can be reminders of vitality and existence, and current can be a pathway to another dimension.
 We can leave the water new, innocent, and primed for growth.
-We do not have 10431246_779980678730730_2771207873774664554_oto shatter.
+We do not have to shatter.

 I pass no judgement; I simply want you to know that if you, while reading this, think to yourself that perhaps you’ve never had a gentle exchange with the River, that maybe you are always in combat as you claw rather than proceed downstream, I want you to know it can be different.
 You don’t have to be gripped, you don’t have to be broken, you don’t have to wonder why you do what you do at all.
 Ask me, and I’ll tell you about it.
 Find the stewards and the soul boaters, and they’ll show you.
 Seek ways to remember why you kayak at all- the pull of the water, the light dancing on the surface, the incredible journey rivers make from source to sea.
 Don’t we tell kids not to rush through childhood, not to wish away youth and innocence for adulthood?
 Don’t ache for the bottom line so badly that you throw yourself over the edge to get there.
 Don’t trade quality for quantity.